Friedrich Paulus: After Stalingrad and post-war era

 From 1953 to 1956, Paulus lived in Dresden, East Germany, where he worked as the civilian chief of the East German Military History Research Institute.
 In late 1956, he was diagnosed with amyotrophic lateral sclerosis and became progressively weaker.

+Death

 He died a few months later, in Dresden, on 1 February 1957, aged 66.
 As part of his last will and testament, his body was transported to Baden-Baden, West Germany, to be buried at the Hauptfriedhof (main cemetery) next to his wife.